Introduction

 Step 1 - Create a Hetzner Cloud Server

-First, let's create a Hetzner cloud server with Docker pre-installed.
+First, create a Hetzner cloud server with Docker pre-installed.

-For a step-by-step guide, see this getting started.
+For a step-by-step guide, see Creating a server.

 - For the image, choose the "Apps" tab and select "Docker CE"